LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ![message displayed when your fork of LoopWorkspace is behind LoopKit version](img/github-build-check-fork-status.svg){width="700"}
 {align="center"}

-* If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless you are near your 90 day TestFlight expiration date - in which case, proceed to [Build Loop](#build-loop)
+* If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless your Loop app in TestFlight is about to expire - in which case, proceed to [Build Loop](#build-loop)
 * If your fork shows a message such as `This branch is 3 commits behind LoopKit:main` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic above, then in the pop-up window, tap on `Update branch`
+* If your fork shows a message such as `This branch is 3 commits behind LoopKit:main and 4 commits ahead of LoopKit:main`; you might need to manually sync and choose to `discard changes`; you can always customize again after the update

 !!! question "Building a different branch"
     Do I need to do anything special to build a different branch?